 The "Help" portion of the toolbar on most browsers will tell you how to prevent your browser from accepting new cookies, how to have the browser notify you when you receive a new cookie, or how to disable cookies altogether.
 However, cookies allow you to take full advantage of some of Corkcity.ie’s account-based features, and we recommend that you leave them turned on.

 Does Corkcity.ie Share the Information it receives?

 Rarely.
-In cases where there is a statutory requirement to share information with a government agency or other local authority or where your information must be shared with another agency in order to answer a customer query, then the minimum amount of information required will be shared in an appropriate manner.
+In cases where there is a statutory requirement to share information with a government agency or other local authority or where your information must be shared with another agency in order to answer a customer query or to provide a customer service, then the minimum amount of information required will be shared in an appropriate manner.
 Generally, information is shared with other agencies as an aggregate rather than as a specific piece of data.
 For example, Cork City Council must make annual landfill returns which include the total tonnage collected but would not include information on individual customers utilising our refuse collection services.

 We may choose to release automatic information (see above) and other information received to the website to companies and organisations for fraud protection and credit risk reduction.
 Information of this type will only be shared about users who have caused or attempted to cause damage to Corkcity.ie or other council websites.
 This type of information would be shared only as a result of “hacking” attacks, fraud or other illegal activities.

 How secure is Information About Me?